MrRespected/Kudos-Bot/README.md

 # Things To Do
 Change your token, and everything under the comment "customize" and "EMOTES", for emotes, only put the emote name :)
 Remember this all is in server.js
+The servers that use the bot need to have an icon, or many commands wont respond Add all custom emojis or get console errors and no response
 # Credits
 I've taken a hell lot of time to do this, hope credits are not stolen :3
 # Side Notes